pfeilbr/glitch-local-development-playground/README.md

 ## Initial Project Setup

-Get the writable git repo location from the Glitch UI via `Tools | Git Import, Import, Export`
+* Get the writable git repo location from the Glitch UI via `Tools | Git Import, Import, Export`

-Get the URL + User Name.
+* Get the URL + User Name.
 The User Name acts as the username+password.
 It is a GUID.  e.g. `a63dde92-f3db-411b-a4cf-e2834ed707e4`
+* Clone glitch repo locally

 **Example (this doesn't work.  username changed)**